Ashborn Chapter 1

 “Well, if it isn’t Witchwake herself.”
 Jessa Varnell’s voice cut like a knife.

-Twelve runes etch the worn, blackened stone floor of the arena.
-Precisely cut gems were embedded in each rune, which surround the center of the arena.
-A sphere made of some sort of dull, dark metal levitates, rotating over a polished marble column serving as the base.
-Rows of stones encircle the sides of the column under the sphere.
-In turn, each Aspira will touch the sphere, which, if she is worthy, lights up and releases a stone.
+Twelve runes were deeply etched into the worn, blackened stone floor of the arena.
+Precisely cut gems were embedded in each rune, surrounding the center of the arena.
+A sphere made of a dull, dark metal levitated in the center of that circle of runes, rotating over a polished marble column which served as the base.
+Rows of stones encircled the sides of the column under the sphere.

-It is not uncommon for a good number of Aspiras to make it through the Crucible and not receive a stone.
 Please let me be found worthy.
 I thought.
 The embarrassment of failing this last test and being ushered from the arena before the dragons arrive for the bonding ceremony would forever brand me as unworthy in Varnell’s eyes.

-I could feel the ground shaking from what must have been the movement of the dragons being released from containment.
 This is it.
-I kept my eyes forward, steadying my breath as I felt the tremor pulsing through the stone.
-Jesse’s voice lingered in my ears.
-Focus, I told myself.
-You can’t afford to lose now.
+I kept my eyes forward, steadying my breath as I felt the tremors pulsing through the stone.
+Varnell’s voice lingered in my ears.

-The Wardens came forward to stand in front of the Aspiras.
+The Wardens came forward to stand in front of us Aspiras.
 Their worn leather armor, heavy with relics and sigils, belied thousands of battles stretching back millennia.
 Their sharp, unreadable eyes sized us up like prey.
 One Warden, an elder with silver hair, stepped to a round, flat stone just by the sphere.
 A second Warden, younger, took her place beside the first, carrying a crystal bowl filled with twenty small stones, each emblazoned with the name of an Aspira.

 “You will be called one by one.”
 The younger of the Wardens stirred the stones in the bowl.
 “You will either touch the sphere and accept the fate, whether it accepts you or declares you unworthy, or you may decline to touch the sphere.
-If you are found not worthy or are decline this final test, you will be immediately removed from the arena.”
+If you are found not worthy or decide to decline this final test, you will be immediately removed from the arena.”

 “Aspira Miraen Walzt,” The elder Warden read the name from the first stone pulled.

-“Aspira Claudet Felint” The voice rang out over the arena.
+“Aspira Claudet Felint,” The voice rang out over the arena.

 Nothing.